 - Where the role can lead Expand / Collapse

-- developing a specialism within GP work in areas such as adolescent health, palliative medicine, minor surgical procedures and muscoskeletal medicine.
+- developing a special interest within GP work in areas such as adolescent health, child and adult safeguarding, diabetes, palliative medicine, minor surgical procedures and musculoskeletal medicine.
 See the article about GPs with GPwSIs

 - participating in research and development (R&D) for university departments, NHS research networks and pharmaceutical companies

 - teaching medical students either at their university or within the GP practice (or both)

 - teaching at postgraduate level – doctors in their second year of foundation training (F2) or those in a specialist GP training post (GP registrars)